judebattista/ansible-sandbox/README.md

 	3. Start vagrant with: `vagrant up --provider=hyperv`
 	4. Get the ssh info: `vagrant ssh-config > ssh.cfg`

-2. Simple Ansible inventory that reuses ssh.cfg
+2. Create hosts.ini or hosts.yaml using the info now captured in ssh.cfg
-Create hosts.ini or hosts.yaml.
-This repo contains a hosts.yaml file designed to work with the local Vagrantfile Test it:
+This repo contains a hosts.yaml file designed to work with the local Vagrantfile

+3. Test it your set up:
 	`source ~/.venvs/ansble/bin/activate
 	ansible all -i hosts.ini -m ping`

-3. Run your playbook
+4. Run your playbook
 Assuming your playbook is site.yml and targets both hosts:
 	`ansible-playbook -i hosts.ini site.yml`